 Hope's first television appearance was in the "Star Spangled Revue," which aired on Easter Sunday in 1950.
 He soon after signed a long-term television contract with NBC.
 His popular television specials, beginning in 1954, would air regularly until 1996.

 After entertaining American troops at March Field in Riverside, California in 1941, Hope joined the USO and began leading groups of Hollywood stars to entertain U.S. servicemen.
 He brought his radio show overseas in 1943 and created the first of his popular Christmas shows in 1948.
-Hope remained actively involved with entertaining the armed forces, flying around the world to perform for troops during the Korean War, Vietnam, and Operation Desert Shield.
+Hope remained actively involved with entertaining the armed forces, flying around the world to perform for troops during the KOREAN WAR, VIETNAM, and the PERSIAN GULF WAR.
 The U.S. military named Hope a "Four Star Hero" in 1992 and awarded him the Distinguished Service Medal (from all four military branches) in 1995.
 The U.S. House of Representatives recognized Hope's service in 1997 by naming him the first civilian honorary veteran of the armed forces.

 Hope died on July 27, 2003 at his home in Toluca Lake, California.
 His funeral was held at St. Charles Borromeo Catholic Church (in North Hollywood, California) and he was buried at San Fernando Mission Cemetery in Mission Hills, California.
 He was survived by his wife, singer Dolores Reade (married February 19, 1934) and his four adopted children: Linda, Anthony (Tony), Nora, and Kelly.